AnyLog-co/documentation/examples/Secure Network.md

 ### Step 13 - Enable authentication
 Enable, on each node a process to authenticate the senders of messages and determine the relevant authorization.
-When a node receives a message, the message is signed by the private key of the sender (the key of tje node or the user sending the message).
+When a node receives a message, the message is signed by the private key of the sender (the key of the node or the user sending the message).
 The receiving node will first use the public key of the sender to authenticate the sender.
 Next it will consider the permission policies to determine that the sender is authorized to the type of message received.
 Authorization is determined if it is granted by the root user, or by a user which is in a chain of permitted authorizations that is derived from the root user.